Temporary Protective Order (TPO)

-To obtain a TPO, the victim, or someone acting on the victims behalf, must go to the Superior Court in the county where the Defendant (abuser) resides to file a Petition outlining the specific acts of family violence, that have occurred.
-For more information regarding what constituted family violence in the state of Georgia, see our article titled "Family Violence: Generally."
+To obtain a TPO, the victim, or someone acting on the victim's behalf, must go to the Superior Court in the county where the Defendant (abuser) resides to file a Petition outlining the specific acts of family or dating violence, which have occurred.
+For more information regarding what constitutes domestic violence in the state of Georgia, see our article titled "Family Violence: Generally."
 Once the petition is submitted, it will be reviewed by a Judge.

 M&T Practice Pointer